 Don’t engage in criticism or question their decision.
 Respect their choice and maintain professionalism throughout the process.
 Think of this: today’s dropout candidate can be tomorrow’s client.

-A few Helpful Tips for Handling Candidate Dropouts
+Some Helpful Tips for Handling Candidate Dropouts

 → Stay professional: Regardless of the situation, your response should always reflect well on your business and your client.
 A calm, collected reaction can turn a frustrating situation into an opportunity for growth and improvement.